-The iCloud service has been around for a few years now, but it was only recently that it became a useful tool for PC users.
-Now, it’s possible to sync all your data between devices, and all your devices can access it.
+The iCloud service has been around for a few years, but only recently did it become a useful tool for PC users.
+Now, it’s possible to sync all your data between devices, which all your devices can access.
 It’s easy to use, and Apple backs it, so it’s a safe bet.

 iCloud is a service that allows users to sync their data between their iOS devices, Macs, and PCs.
 It does this by uploading files from the device onto Apple servers and then downloading them onto other devices.